Chris-Sid/CRUDApiCleanDDD/README.md

 # 🧠 CRM CRUD operations on Backend API

 A scalable, testable CRM system with JWT-based authentication, Redis caching, PostgreSQL storage, and clean DDD practices — all orchestrated with Docker.
-Built for real-world scenarios like customer tracking, lead generation, deal flow, and analytics.
+Built for real-world scenarios like customer tracking, lead generation, deal flow, and analytics aggregation service.

 ---
 ## 🧪 API Features